A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 , restart R or RStudio with administrative privileges (e.g., by right-clicking the icon and selecting “Run as administrator”), then re-run the installation commands.

-We now simply perform the analysis as follows:
+We now simply execute the analysis as follows:

 library(easybgm)